cbg-ethz/pybda/tix_plate_parser/README.md

-<h1 align="center"> tix utility </h1>
+<h1 align="center"> tixParser </h1>

-Collection of utiliy scripts and stuff for the TIX data.
+Maven executable for parsing a single plate to as tsv.

 ## Author